The stud’s aim is to produce horses that can ultimately perform at the elite levels.

 Three Year Olds

-The two & a half and three olds come back into work in February and are played in the slow subsidiary chukkas at Scone.
+The two and a half and three olds come back into work in February and are played in the slow subsidiary chukkas at Scone.

 Later in the year they get stock work before going back to 10 days of young horse chukkas.
 By this stage they will be flowing along relaxed ready to take the next step.